hecatechin1/mx6doc/04-tab.md

 ## Force close non-responding tab or function

-If a tab, a window, or an extension is not responding, you could use Maxthon6 task manager to close it.
+If a tab, a window, or an extension is not responding, you could use Maxthon task manager to close it.

 ![](images/04-15.png "=85%, 85%")